Minnesota free eye care and glasses.

 Low income families can get free eye care tests as well as other assistance from the Vision Project as well as the Minnesota Eye Foundation or Lions Club.
 Find how to apply below.
 Different groups run these programs, and they are available across the state and it is focused on not only helping struggling households, but it also supports individuals that either are uninsured or that lack proper eye care coverage.
-The assistance is provided by a number of organizations and volunteer doctors in the state, including optometrists and the Salvation Army among others.
+The assistance is provided by a number of organizations and volunteer doctors in the state, including optometrists.

 After an exam has been completed, if the doctor determines that prescription glasses are needed (or some other instrument) to help correct the patient's vision, then this will be provided to them at a discounted price using resources such as the Minnesota Lions Club.
 Some people will also be diagnosed with some form of eye disease or larger health issue, and if that occurs then either medications or referral are given.
 In some cases optometrists provide a 2 day clinic that includes free eye treatments and/or surgery.
 The bottom line is that no matter what was discovered from the eye exam, more follow up services are given if needed.

 The program is run in close partnership with different non-profit organizations as well as doctors.
 In fact, a referral will be needed from that non-profit in order to apply for it.
-The Salvation Army will not only provide applications to the program, they also screen people, pass out vouchers to clients so they can obtain the glasses, and offer other support services.
+Some Minnesota charities will not only provide applications to the program, they also screen people, pass out vouchers to clients so they can obtain the glasses, and offer other support services.

 In addition, hundreds of optometrists from across Minnesota also donate their time as well as resources.
 Some work at local eye care stores such as Soderberg or the Costco store, others are independent professionals.
 The Vision Project relies extensively on these volunteers from the community and the state.
 Without them given their time and energy, no one would be able to be assisted.